A Guide To Understanding Jewellery Hallmarks

 The Birmingham Anchor

 The Birmingham mark is easily recognisable as an anchor, the pre-existent symbol of the Birmingham Assay Office.
-Interestingly, an item bearing the Birmingham Anchor was not just made in Birmingham, but also assayed in the worlds biggest assay office.
+Birmingham has long been established as a hub for the jewellery trade, and boasts the largest assaying office in Britain.

 The Sheffield Crown and the Yorkshire Rose